mganss/CheckboxColumn/README.md

 You can also download the add-on from its [detail page at Mozilla](https://addons.mozilla.org/thunderbird/addon/checkbox-column/) and then install using the [instructions here](http://kb.mozillazine.org/Extensions_(Thunderbird)).

+After installation, the check box column needs to be added to the message list.
+To do so, click the column picker button on the far right of the label bar to see a list of the available columns.
+Alternatively, you can right-click on any column label to display the list.
+From the list select "Selected" to add the check box column.

 ## Screenshots

 ### Large Font (default)